 JURORS: Sarah Osborne Bender from NMWA, Anne Englehart at the Schlesinger Library, Julie Porterfield, Archivist from Penn State Special Collections plus Dr. Karen Keifer-Boyd, professor of art education and women’s, gender, and sexuality studies at Penn State and the coordinator of the JC Art Education Collection.
 Applications from the three finalists for the award will be sent to Judy Chicago and the Board of Through the Flower who will make the final selection.

-AWARD CEREMONY: The 2018 Judy Chicago Art Education Award will be presented at Penn State during the US/China Art College Summit, April 16, 2018.
+AWARD CEREMONY: The 2019 Judy Chicago Art Education Award will be presented at the Schlesinger Library in Cambridge, Massachusetts on Oct.
+18, 2019, in conjunction with the official launch of the Judy Chicago Portal.
 The winning applicant will be invited to accept the award in person or can choose to have a representative accept it.

 Permission form (PDF)